Rugby Coach Weekly is the largest digital resource for youth coaches, trusted by 15,000+ coaches, teachers and parents every month.

-Set up a realistic training scenario so your players can practise backs moves like “slice”, where timing, angles and decisions all depend on how the defence sets up and then reacts.
+A realistic scenario for players to practise backs moves like ‘slice’, where the timing, angles and decisions all depend on how the defence sets up and reacts.

 Create a training scenario that:

-Allow 20 minutes this week.
+Allow 20 minutes in the first week.
 Return to the play every week.

-Run through the play, with defenders jogging forward and offering obvious spaces to attack.
-You can stand behind the attack to indicate where the defenders will run.
+2. Passive defenders: Run through the play, with defenders jogging forward and offering obvious spaces to attack.
+Stand behind the attack to indicate where the defenders will run.

 In a recent survey 89% of subscribers said Rugby Coach Weekly makes them more confident, 91% said Rugby Coach Weekly makes them a more effective coach and 93% said Rugby Coach Weekly makes them more inspired.